 All advice provided on this page is provided as-is, and without warranty.
 When in doubt, always follow the requirements and/or recommendations of your aircraft and component manufacturers.

-There are two things to consider here.
+There are three things to consider here.
 The first is that newer engines may rely on electronics that require reliable 12v power (including fuel injection and the ECU, where the battery is mandatory).
-The second is when the battery decides that it has had enough after starting you on the ground, and it won’t restart the engine should you have a mid-flight engine out (intentionally or unintentionally).
+The second is that avionics and engine management systems, which modern pilots rely on heavily, still need reliable power.
+And the third is that although the battery may get you off the ground, what happens when it won’t crank over in the event of a mid-flight engine out (intentionally or unintentionally).
 It happens, even to the best of us.

 The battery is fairly easy to maintain if you follow a few simple rules:

-- Always use a sealed, absorbed glass mat (AGM) battery, at a minimum.
+- Use a sealed, absorbed glass mat (AGM) battery, at a minimum.
 In an aircraft, a traditional vented lead-acid battery presents a plethora of problems we won’t get into here… just avoid them altogether.
-If you want to go Lithium, just make sure the battery selected is suitable for engine starting and its capacity is equal to or better that the AGM battery.
+If you want to spend a little extra for a lighter weight Lithium-based battery, just make sure the battery selected is suitable for engine starting and its capacity is equal to or better that the AGM battery.

 - Replace the battery every 5 years.
 Sure, batteries can last well beyond 5 years, but why take the risk?
 This is cheap insurance and an easy task to perform at the annual condition inspection.